cseickel/dotfiles/README.md

 You will need a nerd font to display the special characters correctly.
 I like [Hack](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack).
-Do not get a 'mono' font.
-They are al, monospaced and "mono" in nerd fonts refers to handling of double wide charcaters.
+Do not get a "mono" font.
+They are all monospaced and "mono" in nerd fonts refers to handling of double wide charcaters.
 Mono is bad and will make some icons look too small.